ATHARVA-DESHMUKH-23/Django-Project-Social-Media/README.md

 # Django-Project-Social-Media,

-this is colabrative project with Atarva Deshmukh sumit and rajvardhan.
+this is colabrative project with Atarva Deshmukh Sumit Shelwane and Rajvardhan.

 Setup Notes